marckernest/UpPromote_API/README.md

 ### 4. Set Up Google Sheets

-The script will automatically create a new Google Sheet or use the currently active one.
+The script will automatically create a new Google Sheet named "UpPromoter_Data" or use the currently active one.
 Each data type will be organized into separate sheets:

-- **Affiliates**: Partner information and commission rates
+- **Affiliates**: Comprehensive partner information including contact details, social media links, program data, and status
-- **Referrals**: Transaction data and referral tracking
+- **Referrals**: Complete transaction data including order details, commission calculations, and payment status
-- **Coupons**: Coupon codes and usage statistics
+- **Coupons**: Coupon codes assigned to affiliates with descriptions and creation dates
-- **Payments**: Payment history and status

 ## Usage